El Bosque Chiquito | Half-Day Agricultural Bike Adventure of the Rio Grande Valley

 Your next stop is Los Poblanos Inn and Organic Farm, a historic inn and working farm, which was founded in 1934.
 This dynamic property employs hundreds of years old regional farming practices combined with innovative and modern agricultural technologies.

-Onsite at Los Poblanos, you’ll find a farm to table restaurant and you’ll have an opportunity to visit their beautiful Farm Shop, which sells their signature products.
+Onsite at Los Poblanos, you’ll find The Farm Shop and you’ll indulge a decadent lunch to enjoy on the bistro outside tables.
+Also take advantage of the boutique shop which sells their signature products.
 Don’t miss their Grosso lavender field, especially when it’s in bloom from mid-June through the end of July.
 Even when not in bloom though, you’ll love the aromatherapeutic walk through the fields and you may even have the opportunity to attend various workshops or farm demonstrations.

 This inclusive biking tour introduces the agricultural heritage of Albuquerque and provides the opportunity to experience the rich beauty of the Rio Grande’s bounty, which it has graced its people for hundreds of years.
 If you’d like to learn about acequia water management and witness historic farming practices while getting some biking exercise, then book this tour today!